Below is a list of the frequently asked questions (FAQs).

 A teacher sponsor is HIGHLY recommended as we find the most successful entrants have a teacher or other school/district sponsor.
 However, for home school students or students in a school that does not sponsor students, a parent/guardian may act as sponsor.

 Student are REQUIRED to present their project in person on fair day.
-Limited exceptions can be made for religious reasons.

 In-person attendance is required for projects to be judged.